 Each goal should have a timeframe in order to define and scope the process.

-Recommendations and work products will be reviewed by the Co-Chairs andpresented to the CCHAB Network for approval.
+Recommendations and work products will be reviewed by the Co-Chairs and presented to the CCHAB Network for approval.

 Subcommittees are encouraged to reach out beyond the CCHAB Network for any resources that relate to the subcommittee topic.